Olin-DSA/DSA-18/graphs/day05/README.md

 Alternatively, you can use the Rubik’s Cube class we provide.
 You will need to understand how it works (refer to the slides).
 You will come up with your own heuristic and implement an A* solution (or some other interesting algorithm).
 Your algorithm should solve the Rubik’s cube faster and more efficiently than a BFS approach.

 Your heuristic should provide information that quantifies how “solved” a Rubiks’s cube is.
-This information helps your algorithm to go to the right direction when exploring solution.
+This information helps your algorithm to go to the right direction when exploring solutions.

 **Stop reading now if you intend to do Option 1**